stm32duino/wiki_contrib/How-to-debug.md

 * In the Arduino IDE, go to menu File->Preferences and check compilation verbose
 * Open your code, for example, the blink code
 * In the Arduino IDE, go to Tools->Optimize->Debug.
 This will include -g in the compilation process, including debug symbols
 * Connect the stlink probe to the board and the computer.
 I am assuming [stlink driver](https://github.com/texane/stlink) is already installed.
-If it is the first time you are using the Stlink dongle, it might be necessary to update the dongle's firmware
+If it is the first time you are using the Stlink dongle, it might be necessary to [update the dongle's firmware](http://www.emcu.eu/how-to-update-the-st-link-fw-under-linux/).
 * Compile and upload in the Arduino IDE.
 If the compilation is successful, you will see something like this in the Arduino IDE console window.

 ```